oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/6-transform-data-load.md

-# Using Data Transforms to prepare data for analysis
+# Load your data for analysis

 ## Introduction